Ender-Wiggin2019/VTuber-Logos-Collection/README.md

 pnpm dev
 ```

+P.S.
+Please ensure that your Node.js version is greater than v18.17.0.

 ## TODO

 - [ ] GitHub Actions for automation (currently I use `pnpm generate` to generate data)